Movie info from RT:

 - Speaking of acting, Hugo Weaving was robbed a nomination.
 I think this is first time I really, deeply appreciated him.

 - Again, speaking of acting, I think Andrew Garfield’s acting was a hit-and-miss.
-There were time that there seemed to be a perpetual smile on his face, so I got really confused on what emotion his character was trying to convey.
+There were times when there seemed to be a perpetual smile on his face, so I got really confused on what emotion his character was trying to convey.
 However, there’s the potential.
 There was a scene when Andrew said nothing at all and he was just there acting and I cried because it was glorious acting.

 - The “war scenes” looked good and well-executed.
 There are TONS of very gory scenes, and there were bunch of intestines and severed legs and all, but it did not look cheap.
 The “war scenes” are probable among the best I’ve seen in a while.